slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 | District of Columbia |    DC    |       678972 |          3 |
 |       Florida        |    FL    |     22610726 |         30 |

-From that he generated this table for his blog post:
+From that he calculated this table for his post:

 |  Electors  |           States           |   Pop Pct |   EC Pct |
 |:----------:|:--------------------------:|----------:|---------:|